Smart360/legal/PrivacyNotice.md

 **Your duty to inform us of changes**

 It is important that the personal data we hold about you is accurate and current.
-Should your personal information change, please notify us of any changes of which we need to be made aware by contacting us, using the contact details below.
+Should your information change, please notify us of any changes of which we need to be made aware by contacting us, using the contact details below.